Gokuzimaki/afrilence-frontend-challenge/README.md

 The project is built strictly with HTML, CSS and Vanilla JavaScript.

 ## Requirements
 To test the code, you will need an up to date browser (Supports ES6 and CSS Media Queries) and git installed.
-You can download the browser and  from the internet
+You can download the browser and Git from the internet

 ## Installation